-37. Interests can be incorporated into learning.
-Lego and Minecraft are two examples of interests that many kids have that can easily be made educational..but, don’t suck all the fun out of it, Mom!
+37. Kids can incorporate their interests into learning.
+Lego and Minecraft are two examples of hobbies that many kids have that can easily be made educational.
+But, don’t suck all the fun out of it, Mom!

 38. No bad language from other kids.

 39. Having a later bedtime.
 My kids can attest to that.

 40. They can get academic help when needed.

 41. Not having to be medicated.
 This was from the kids with ADD/ADHD.

 42. Having lots of room to be creative.